 Celebrities and the 13th

-In Las Vegas, the Viva Las Vegas Wedding Chapel offers special zombie, gothic, vampire and Rocky Horror-themed ceremonies on Friday the 13th.
+If you happen to be in Las Vegas and you’re in the mood to say ‘I do,’ the Viva Las Vegas Wedding Chapel offers special zombie, gothic, vampire and Rocky Horror-themed ceremonies on Friday the 13th.

 Friday the 13th in space

 According to NASA, on Friday, April 13, 2029, a large asteroid called Asteroid 2004 MN4, will fly close enough to Earth to be visible without a telescope, but it will not hit.

 The extremely successful Friday the 13th franchise includes 12 horror films, a TV series, six films adapted into novels, comic books, and more.
 The mask worn by the main character in the films, Jason Voorhees, is one of the most recognizable images in pop culture.